MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

     :::image type="content" source="media/web-ui-add-cluster/add-connection-dialog.png" alt-text="Screenshot of add cluster connection dialog box." lightbox="media/web-ui-add-cluster/add-connection-dialog.png":::

-1. If the displayed user is not the intended user, select **Connect as another user** and proceed to add or select the appropriate account.
+1. If the displayed user isn't the intended user, select **Connect as another user** and proceed to add or select the appropriate account.

-1. Select **Switch directory** to access a dropdown menu listing all directories associated with the current account.
+1. To access a list of all Azure AD directories associated with the current account, select **Switch directory**.
 Choose the relevant directory for this specific cluster connection.

     :::image type="content" source="media/web-ui-add-cluster/switch-directories.png" alt-text="Screenshot of option to switch directory." lightbox="media/web-ui-add-cluster/switch-directories.png":::